-You will automatically be enrolled to become a member of CPS (Contributory Pension Scheme) - a defined benefit and defined contribution pension scheme.
-For further information please visit: www.pensions.admin.cam.ac.uk/.
+You will automatically be enrolled to become a member of USS (Universities Superannuation Scheme) - a defined benefits pension scheme.
+If you are already a member of the NHS Pension scheme, you may be eligible to continue in the scheme and should contact the Pensions section of the University.
+For further information please visit:

+www.pensions.admin.cam.ac.uk/.